Graph Modeling, How to

 Analysts using graph visualization often need to:

-• Search for specific connections or patterns (with various depth and structure) to get insights from the analyzed data set.
+• Search for specific connections or patterns (with various depths and structures) to get insights from the analyzed data set.

-• Define the patterns to prevent something from happening or on the contrary to make something happen (e.g. as a part of the prevention procedures).
+• Define the patterns to prevent something from happening or, conversely, to make something happen (e.g., as part of the prevention procedures).

 • Find the shortest ways or dependencies between particular nodes.

-• Set queries to check the data sets for specific data on a repetitive basis or almost on a regular basis.
+• Set queries to check the data sets for specific data on a repetitive basis or almost regularly.

 • Run certain queries as a part of enterprise reporting.

-• Prepare all of the above-mentioned points as soon as possible.
+• Prepare all of the points mentioned above as soon as possible.

-The easiest way is to explore data sets manually in the 'Visualization page' by searching the data set, adding nodes and edges to the graph visualization, and examining their neighbors.
+The easiest way is to explore data sets manually on the 'Visualization page' by searching the data set, adding nodes and edges to the graph visualization, and examining their neighbours.
 This is the basic analysts' activity.
 No coding skills are required, and it can be very motivating to search for findings when new data sets are explored.
-On the other hand, it can be very time-consuming if applied for repetitive tasks.
+On the other hand, it can be very time-consuming if applied to repetitive tasks.

-For example, the analyst might want to find if there is any connection between the two nodes.
-In the 'Visualization page', he or she can select the nodes and click on the button "Find the shortest path".
-The shortest path is selected, displayed with the length (number of neighbors to get there) and the number of the paths with the same length.
-Every next search requests to repeat these steps.
+For example, the analyst might want to find out if there is any connection between the two nodes.
+On the 'Visualization page,' he or she can select the nodes and click on the button "Find the shortest path."
+The shortest path is selected and displayed with its length (the number of neighbours to get there) and the number of paths with the same length.
+Every next search requests repeating these steps.

 Graph visualization - exploring the shortest path

-The example of finding the shortest path when exploring data set in the 'Visualization page'.
+The example of finding the shortest path when exploring the data set in the 'Visualization page'.

 Query Options in Graphlytic

 The next level in traversing data sets is the work with the 'Search & Manage Data' screen.
-It is primarily designed for searching graph elements allowing the user to add discovered elements to an opened or new graph visualization.
+It is primarily designed to search for graph elements, allowing users to add discovered elements to an opened or new graph visualization.
 User permission rights set by the administrator define what data the user can access.
 Search for nodes on this screen is done using Search Queries.
-Taking into account the various skillsets of the users, Graphlytic gives the user three options for creating queries:
+Taking into account the various skills of the users, Graphlytic gives the user three options for creating queries:

 1.'Node Filter' Query

 'Node Filter' Query, placed in the 'Query Builder' panel (on the left, the active tab is set to 'Node Filter').
 Queries are constructed using the fulltext search for nodes combined with the query builder.
-The user has the option to filter the nodes based on labels or property values.
+The user can filter the nodes based on labels or property values.
 The user has to decide which labels or properties will be displayed in the result table.
-When the filter with selected values is set, the user hits the 'Run Query' button.
+The user hits the 'Run Query' button when the filter with selected values is set.
 Query results - the nodes found in the underlying graph database - are displayed in a table on the left side of the Search & Manage Data screen.
 The table contains found nodes as rows, one per node.
 The columns of the result table are the labels or properties preselected by the user in the previous step.
 The user can sort them.
 Finally, the user can select the nodes found by the Node Filter Query with three action options:

-• Visualize the query results in a new graph visualization - hitting the button 'Visualize'
+• Visualize the query results in a new graph visualization by hitting the button 'Visualize.'

-• Add the query results to an already opened graph visualization - hitting the button 'Add To Opened Visualization'
+• Add the query results to an already opened graph visualization by hitting the button 'Add To Opened Visualization.'

 • Export the query results (into CSV) - using the button 'CSV Export'